Viewing Media Room|Visit HelloBC

 Nuxalk Nation, Thorsen Creek, Great Bear Rainforest | Callum Snape

-At Tweedsmuir Park Lodge in Bella Coola, learn about the local geography and history of the Nuxalk First Nation.
-Join the First Nations and Valley Tour to visit the Petroglyph Gardens, where 5,000 to 10,000-year-old rock carvings are left intact, and learn of their significance with an experienced Nuxalk guide.
+At Tweedsmuir Park Lodge in Bella Coola, learn about local geography and the history of the Nuxalk Nation.
+Join the Highlights of the Bella Coola Valley Tour to visit the Petroglyph Gardens, where 5,000- to 10,000-year-old rock carvings remain intact, and learn of their significance with an experienced Nuxalk guide.

 Nemiah Valley Lodge is an Indigenous-owned and -operated lodge in the remote Chilcotin range, next to Tŝ’il?oŝ Provincial Park and one of the highest alpine lakes in North America.
-The location allows for some truly incredible day trips before guests return to a beautiful lodge and warm hospitality at the end of the day.
+The location allows for some truly incredible day trips followed by a beautiful lodge and warm hospitality at the end of the day.

-For a more off-the-beaten-path adventure, plan a multi-day trek along the Sunshine Coast Trail to experience one of Canada’s longest hut-to-hut hiking routes.
-Footprint Nature Explorations can share their knowledge and help you pace the journey properly.
+For a more off-the-beaten-path adventure, plan a multi-day trek along the Sunshine Coast Trail and experience one of Canada’s longest hut-to-hut hiking routes.
+Black Sheep Adventure Sports can share their knowledge and leadership, and help you pace the journey properly.

 Just a 45-minute drive up the stunning Sea-to-Sky Highway is the Squamish Valley.
-Here you can treat the body at the newly opened AIKA Spa with a secluded and private traditional wellness cycle of hot and cold therapy.
+Here you can treat the body at AIKA Spa with its secluded and private traditional wellness cycle of hot and cold therapy.
 Move between a wood-fired sauna, cold plunges, and indoor and outdoor relaxation spaces for optimal results.

-In the Kootenay Rockies region of southeast BC, take a drive along the Hot Springs Circle Route to find geothermal hot pools, in both developed and natural settings, alongside welcoming communities, each with their own distinct character.
-Near Nelson, the Ktunaxa Nation invite you to soak in therapeutic hot mineral waters at Ainsworth Hot Spring Resort.
+In the Kootenay Rockies region of southeast BC, take a drive along the Hot Springs Circle Route to find geothermal hot pools in both developed and natural settings alongside welcoming communities, each with its own distinct character.
+Near Nelson, the Ktunaxa Nation invites you to soak in therapeutic hot mineral waters at Ainsworth Hot Spring Resort.
 Farther inland toward the Rocky Mountains in Kootenay National Park, visit Radium Hot Springs.
 Open year round, this spacious family-friendly facility welcomes visitors from around the world.

 Farther north, near Kitimat, experience a hot springs and waterfall tour through towering fjords with Northern BC Jet Boat Tours.

 Navigate rushing waterways that cut through deep canyons to adventure through BC’s mountainous terrain.
-Feel the flow on a jet boat or whitewater rafting adventure with a single-day or multi-day trip.
+Feel the flow on a jet boat or whitewater rafting adventure on a single-day or multi-day trip.

 In the Thompson Okanagan, one of the best whitewater rivers in BC sits under the towering 3,959-m (12,970-foot) peak of Mount Robson.
 Book a tour with Mount Robson Whitewater for a three- or six-hour experience navigating Class 3 rapids.